-4.2.7.12.4.2 When dilution is necessary the mean results of analysis must be multiplied by the dilution factor.
+- depending on the sample history. - When dilution is necessary the mean 4.2.7.12.4.2 results of analysis must be multiplied by the dilution factor.

-4.2.7.12.5 Unknown Liquids and "Serum" - Other Volatiles
+Unknown Liquids and "Serum" - Other 4,2,7,12.5 Volatiles

 The qualitative presence of other volatiles such as acetone, isopropyl alcohol, methyl alcohol, toluene and formaldehyde must be noted on the analysis report.